 OK, so you’ve decided to purchase a stand-alone massage chair.
 Your first consideration should be the Belmint Folding Massage Chair, which, while offering an affordable product, also upgrades the performance, creating a seat that feels like it’s worth the extra money you spent.

-Pros: Besides the fact that this is a stand-alone massage chair that nevertheless folds up for easy storage or travel, the performance is what sold us.
+Pros: Next to the fact that this chair folds up for easy storage or travel, the performance of this throne is what sold us.
 Eight independent massaging balls gave an amazing amount of coverage, while favorites like heat, adjustable intensity and pattern settings, muscle isolation, and vibration sealed the deal.

 Cons: You have to accept the fact that it is a souped-up folding chair.
-And while its portability is nice, it’s only useful if you intend on portaging it.
-Are you the type that takes his massage on the road?
+And while its portability is nice, it’s only useful if you intend on taking it with you.
 If not, go with another option.

 The first consideration for any massage chair is its performance—does it feel great and get the job done?
 But if it’s going in the living room, the next consideration is how it looks.
 The OWAYS massage chair looks as good as it performs, adding to the argument for a dedicated massage tool that’s also furniture.